The Strange Connection Brad Pitt Has With Your Health

 I’ve compiled a list showing why cage-free eggs are far superior to conventionally raised eggs.

 - Higher In Omega-3 Fats: I’ve covered the benefits of Omega-3 fats extensively.
 Omega-3 fats are absolutely wonderful for exuberant health.
-They increase brain function, are beneficial for heart health, reduce inflammation, mitigate the risk of diabetes and help with other process in the body.Cage free chickens lay eggs significantly higher in Omega-3 fats.Several studies have shown them to contain anywhere from two to four times as much Omega-3 as conventional eggs.
+They increase brain function, are beneficial for heart health, reduce inflammation, maintain blood sugar levels and help with other process in the body.Cage free chickens lay eggs significantly higher in Omega-3 fats.Several studies have shown them to contain anywhere from two to four times as much Omega-3 as conventional eggs.
 Since Omega-3s are an essential fat necessary for vibrant health you can quickly see why a diet based on cage-free eggs is superior to conventional eggs.

 - Higher in Vitamin E: Vitamin-E is a powerful antioxidant.
 As Dr. Andrew Weil notes “Vitamin E is necessary for structural and functional maintenance of skeletal, cardiac, and smooth muscle.
-It also assists in the formation of red blood cells and helps to maintain stores of vitamins A and K, iron, and selenium. ”“It may have a positive effect on immune health, protect against the oxidative damage that can lead to heart disease, have preventive effects against cancer, help relieve symptoms of Alzheimer’s disease, and may help prevent some diabetes-related damage, particularly to the eyes.”
+It also assists in the formation of red blood cells and helps to maintain stores of vitamins A and K, iron, and selenium. ”“It may have a positive effect on immune health, protect against the oxidative damage that can lead to poor heart health, help fortify the immune system, help relieve symptoms of age-related memory loss disease, and may help support blood sugar.”
 And it turns out cage& and free chickens lay eggs significantly higher in Vitamin E than conventional eggs.
 A study by Penn State University showed them to have double the amount of Vitamin E, and a survey done by Mother Earth News showed triple the amount.

 - Higher in Vitamin A: Vitamin A is a powerful antioxidant.
 It’s essential in the formation of healthy teeth and bones.
 It works to enhance immune function helping the skin and mucous membranes repel both bacteria and viruses.
 It’s probably most famous for its role in helping maintain healthy vision too.Turns out cage-free eggs are also exceptionally high in Vitamin A as compared to conventional eggs.
 Two separate studies show them to contain anywhere from 40-67 % more Vitamin A than conventional eggs.